Categories

 • B-cam: Sony FX30 for cutaways and B-roll

-• Audio: Shure SM7B through Universal Audio Apollo Twin
+• Audio: Shure SM7B through a Universal Audio Apollo Twin

-• Editing: DaVinci Resolve Studio on Mac Studio M2 Ultra
+• Editing: DaVinci Resolve Studio on a Mac Studio M2 Ultra

 Total kit value: £15,000–£25,000.
 Don’t buy this until your channel supports it.
 The Sony A7C II setup above produces footage that’s 90% as good for 20% of the cost.